steph-xue/digital-business-card/README.md

 ## How It Works

 The business card is composed from four independent components, a profile section, an about section, an interests section, and a footer, all rendered together from a single root component.
 Each component is self contained and only responsible for its own section of content, so the layout can be rearranged or a section replaced without affecting the others.
-Bootstrap provides the styling for the email and LinkedIn buttons in the profile section.
+Bootstrap provides the styling for the different profile components.

 <br>